paulhauner/prophessor/README.md

 - Determine the group number from the `.diff` filename and give view and edit permissions for the Revision to the marking group which matches the group number and `<project number>` specified.

+Determining the group number is handled by prophessor one of the following methods:

+ - Determine the group using a regex pattern from the file name.
+ - Obtain a list of Diffusion 'callsigns' from Phabricator and check for filename matches to these callsigns.

 See `example_files/diffs` for an example of the directory and `.diff` files.

 Example: `$ python proph.py load-diffs example_files/diffs/ 1`